Israelshecktar/alx-low_level_programming/README.md

-This repository entails the concepts of C programming for Data structures to mememory Allocations in C language and so on
+This marks my journey Into C programming, it entails tasks from simple printF to nexted loops, pointers and other intersting areas of C